Rome’s Coolest Neighborhood: What to See and Do in Trastevere

 Trastevere got its start about 2,700 years ago when Etruscans settled here.
 Then during the Roman Republic the area was a mainstay for immigrants, mostly Syrians and Jews.
 It wasn’t until the time of Emperor Augustus, that Trastevere was finally and officially brought into the fold of the city of Rome.

-Due to the neighborhood’s relative isolation and that it was on the other side of the Tiber River, the neighborhood evolved differently.
-This, plus the relatively large amount of ethnic diversity, all the way through the Middle Ages, meant that the people of Trastevere, the Trasteverini, had their own identity.
+Due to being on the other side of the Tiber river, and it’s relative isolation, the neighborhood evolved differently to others.
+This, plus the ethnic diversity through the Middle Ages, meant that the people of Trastevere, the Trasteverini, had their own identity.
 Not unlike, say, the way the residents of pre-hipster Brooklyn felt.

 Again, this neighborhood is just so darn photogenic.
 Photo credit: Faruk Kaymak

 In the second half of the 20th century, the neighborhood attracted a legion of artists.
-Today, it’s a hotbed of international student life, as in or near Trastevere are the campuses of John Cabot University, the American Academy in Rome, Thomas More College of Liberal Arts, Pratt Institute School of Architecture, and The American University in Rome.
+Today, it’s a hotbed of international student life.
+Here you will find the campuses of John Cabot University, the American Academy in Rome, Thomas More College of Liberal Arts, Pratt Institute School of Architecture, and The American University in Rome.

 Basilica of Santa Cecilia